JALC A - Z

 - iTunes U: The John A. Logan College iTunes U site contains publicly accessible audio and video pod casts and course content for use with iTunes software or with any mobile audio or video device.

-- Learning Resources Center (LRC): Consists of Distance Learning, Graphics, the Learning Lab, the Teaching and Learning Center, and the Library.
-The LRC also provides training for instructors on using technology and the Internet in instruction.
+- Learning Resources Center (LRC): Consists of Distance Learning, the Learning Lab, the Teaching and Learning Center, the Student Multimedia Center, and the Library.

 - Library: Offers access to books, databases, archives and other resources that will help you with your course work.